nicklockwood/iCarousel/README.md

 A boolean indicating whether the carousel should wrap when it scrolls to the end.
 Return YES if you want the carousel to wrap around when it reaches the end, and NO if you want it to stop.
 Generally, circular carousel types will wrap by default and linear ones won't.
 Don't worry that the return type is a floating point value - any value other than 0.0 will be treated as YES.

-    iCarouselOptionItemWidth

-Returns the width (in points/pixels) of each item in the carousel - i.e. the spacing allocated for each item view.
-This defaults to the width of the first item view that is returned by the `carousel:viewForItemAtIndex:reusingView:` dataSource method (or the height, if the carousel is vertical).

     iCarouselOptionOffsetMultiplier

 The offset multiplier to use when the user drags the carousel with their finger.
 It does not affect programmatic scrolling or deceleration speed.
 This defaults to 1.0 for most carousel types, but defaults to 2.0 for the CoverFlow-style carousels to compensate for the fact that their items are more closely spaced and so must be dragged further to move the same distance.